drewwint/Publication_Simulated_Lesions_CU_Traits/README.md

 Here you will find analysis code as well as masks used for meta-analysis.

+Note the mask is in the "mask" folder

 The data we used is open-source and can be obtained through the 1000 connectomes project under the Nathan Kline Institutes Rockland Dataset